Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Men Without Women

 If there’s beauty to be appreciated in both loneliness and despair, Murakami wrote Men Without Men to capture just that.
-Once I read the first story, the book was impossible to put down – and I remembered feeling this way when I first read Kafka on the Shore.
+Once I read the first story, the book was impossible to put down—and I remembered feeling this way when I first read Kafka on the Shore.
 The collection’s title perfectly hits the mark on the aftermath, emotionally more than anything else, of men in this world when their woman is no longer with them.

-Having read Kafka on the Shore, A Wild Sheep Chase and South of the Border, West of the Sun – Killing Commendatore despite being such a wonderful story somehow falls below the greatness of those three I had mentioned.
+Having read Kafka on the Shore, A Wild Sheep Chase and South of the Border, West of the Sun, Killing Commendatore, despite being such a wonderful story, somehow falls below the greatness of those three I had mentioned.
 Heck, I was even conflicted on whether I’d rank it above Colorless Tsukuru Tazaki.
 But Killing Commendatore was one of those books where there was this light bulb that went off in my head.

-Here was a story, inspired by a classic story, that it makes the classic story a genre unto its own.
+Here was a tale, inspired by a classic story, that makes the classic story a genre unto its own.
 If you’d read The Great Gatsby by F. Scott Fitzgerald before reading Killing Commendatore, you’d know right away upon meeting the mysterious key character living on the other side of the mountain, that it was a story trying to put a Japanese flavor into a very American story.

 Killing Commendatore was simply Murakami’s version of The Great Gatsby, and it was the book that inspired me to write my own take of the same genre (if it could be called that).
-Check out my book Green Light on Amazon if you’re curious.

 Kafka on the Shore